 What Is Dolby Atmos?

-Dolby Atmos is an object-based audio format that brings immersive sound effects to movies that would otherwise play in 7.1, 5.1, or 2.1 channel systems.
+Dolby Atmos is an object-based audio format that brings immersive sound effects to movies that would otherwise play in 7.1, 5.1, or 2.1 channels.
 Mainly, Atmos brings a height element to audio environments in which sound is bounced off the ceiling (or, directly from above with ceiling-mounted speakers) so audio can be heard from overhead and behind.

-A Dolby Atmos Speaker System
+Purchase a Dolby Atmos Speaker System

 1. A soundbar with speakers that angle upward to bounce off ceilings